zsiki/GeoEasy/doc/reference_guide.rst

 Multiple separators can be defined, defaults are tab and semicolon.
-The *Skip repeated separators* option can be useful for example if you have space tabed file (different number of spaces among the columns).
+The *Skip repeated separators* option can be useful for example if you have space tabbed file (different number of spaces among the columns).

 The *Number of header lines* allows to skip the first few lines in the input (e.g. header lines).

 A *Filter expression* can be defiend to filter rows.
 A regular expression can also be used.
+It works as the Linux *grep* command.

 At the bottom part of the dialog the first five rows of the input file are shown.